Bea watched anxiously from the hill as the handsome hero fought his way into the thorns, trying to reach the castle where the heroine lay sleeping.

 There was no sign of the hero.
-By now the briar should have retreated, and the hero have reached the heroine and woken her with True Love’s Kiss.
+By now the briar should have retreated and the hero woken the heroine with True Love’s Kiss.

-Bea squinted at the tower, which remained annoyingly unbreached.
+She squinted at the tower.
 The story was supposed to finish at sundown, and already the sky was darkening as the sun sank lower on the horizon.
-If the godmother came back before the hero had reached the tower…
+If the godmother returned before the hero had reached the tower…

-From somewhere inside the briar she heard the sound of a scream.
+From somewhere inside the briar, she heard a scream.

-Bea rolled up her sleeves and plunged her arms into the mess of branches, ignoring the pain as the thorns ripped at her skin.
-She closed her eyes, and began to have a very serious discussion with the plant.
+Rolling up her sleeves, Bea plunged her arms into the mess of branches, ignoring the pain as the thorns ripped at her skin.
+She closed her eyes and began to have a serious discussion with the plant.

-Plants don’t really have language – they don’t have mouths or tongues and teeth, so producing words is, understandably, something of an impossibility.
-But that isn’t to say that they can’t communicate.
-And Bea was a cabbage fairy, which, while offering her absolutely no status at all in the general make up of fae society, did mean she had the trick of communicating with plants.
+Plants don’t really have language—they don’t have mouths or tongues and teeth, so producing words is, understandably, something of an impossibility.
+But that isn’t to say they can’t communicate.
+And Bea was a cabbage fairy, which, while offering her no status at all in the general make up of fae society, did mean she had the trick of communicating with plants.

-And so Bea proceeded to tell the briar, in no uncertain terms, exactly what she thought about its somewhat enthusiastic interpretation of her request to keep the castle and the heroine safe, and that, if it wouldn’t mind, could it please stop killing the hero and basically, right now, retreat back to the rose garden where it belonged.
+And so Bea proceeded to tell the briar, in no uncertain terms, exactly what she thought of its enthusiastic interpretation of her request to keep the castle and the heroine safe, and that, if it wouldn’t mind, could it please stop killing the hero and, right now, retreat back to the rose garden where it belonged.

 Days, weeks and years passed while Bea waited for the briar to respond.
-The sun was little more than a sliver now, hugging the horizon.
+The sun was little more than a sliver, hugging the horizon.

-And then the briar pulled back, adding a cross section of tiny cuts to the ones already on Bea’s arms.
-She watched as the branches twisted and turned in on themselves as they retreated back across the castle, her chest heaving as she tried to catch her breath.
+The briar pulled back, adding a cross section of tiny cuts to the ones already on her arms.
+The branches twisted and turned on themselves as they retreated back across the castle, Bea’s chest heaving as she tried to catch her breath.

-Bea dropped heavily to the ground, a cold sweat making her skin clammy, and fixed her eyes on the tower.
-With every turn the hero made inside the tower she was able to the see him run past the narrow windows.
+Dropping heavily to the ground, a cold sweat making her skin clammy, Bea fixed her eyes on the tower, watching the hero run past the narrow windows.
 He reached the turret just as the sun went down.